 You can upload 3 images, one small square image for your company logo, which will be displayed against each tweet, so make sure it is legible, and 2 background images, one smaller background image for your bio, and another which is used whole page for your timeline.

-Take a look at how Birds Eye have branded their profile page to promote their message for children to have a healthy diet:
+Take a look at how Dairylea have branded their profile page to promote their message for children to have a healthy diet:

 Marketing Your Business with Twitter